pierrick-giffard/STAMM/README.md

 ## Land mask

 In STAMM, all variables are set to 0 on land so that habitat gradient is directed towards ocean and turtles avoid beaching.
+Land corresponds to the physical land mask, and more precisely a turtle is on land when the 4 surrounding points are masked points.
-Physical land mask can be different from food land mask.
-Then, land corresponds to the physical land mask.
+Physical land mask can be different from food land mask, but it can generate problems.
 Most turtles won&#39;t enter into the food land mask because habitat is set to 0.
 If they do so, they could be &#39;lost&#39; because there won&#39;t be any habitat gradient because habitat will be 0 everywhere.

 ## Disabled turtles